Garalulu/tourney-method/docs/architecture/source-tree.md

 │   └── images/
 │       └── placeholder.png       # Tournament banner fallback
 ├── health.php                    # App Platform health check endpoint
-└── .htaccess                     # URL rewriting and security (if needed)
+└── .htaccess                     # Local development only (not used on App Platform)
 ```

 ### PHP Application Code (To Be Implemented)